Top Questions to Ask Before Hiring a Mesothelioma Lawyer

 Do I need a lawyer and what should I look for?

-You don’t have to hire an attorney, but if you do it’s a good idea to find a lawyer who is experienced with mesothelioma lawsuits.
+You don’t have to hire an attorney, but if you do it’s a good idea to find a lawyer who has experience with mesothelioma lawsuits.
 Mesothelioma lawyers are experts in asbestos exposure and related diseases.
-Their teams of investigators can track down the cause of your exposure.
-They can find the companies that are responsible.
+Their teams of investigators can track down the cause of your exposure and find the companies responsible.

-Before you hire an attorney, it is important to find someone with whom you feel comfortable.
+When you hire an attorney, it is important to choose someone with whom you feel comfortable.
 Many mesothelioma attorneys offer free initial consultations.
 This helps you find the lawyer who is best for you.
 If you need help, Asbestos.com can assist you in finding an attorney.

 Can I sue for compensation if I have mesothelioma?

 You may be able to sue for compensation.
 Whether you can file a lawsuit depends on many factors.
-Some of these factors include how and where you were exposed, who was responsible for your exposure and when you were diagnosed with mesothelioma.
+These include how and where you were exposed, who was responsible for your exposure and when you were diagnosed with mesothelioma.

 Many mesothelioma claims take the form of personal injury lawsuits.
 You should talk to a mesothelioma law firm about your case as soon as possible.